Reduction of one problem to another#

 Our goal is to prove the following fact:

-In the other direction, suppose that \(f(S) \in M_0\).
-Take a finite sequence from \(f(S)\) whose product has a zero in the upper-left corner.
+In the other direction, suppose that \(t(S) \in M_0\).
+Take a finite sequence from \(t(S)\) whose product has a zero in the upper-left corner.
+Let us assume that the sequence both begins and ends with \(A\).
 Write the product as

 where the \(B^i_j\) matrices belong to \(S\).